 The candy pusher is an adjustable bar that mounts to any tray divider to keep tall candies from falling sideways.
-Four of these are provided with the standard glass front vendor.

 Part No. 20450 - Kit, Helix Splitter

 The helix splitter is a plastic divider that can be inserted into a small helix to divide each coil into two product openings, thereby doubling product capacity.
 The helix splitter works best with narrow products such as Life Savers.